ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Conclusion

-Beyond empirics, the theoretical analysis (Section~\ref{sec:theory}) provides formal grounding: the argsort stability theorem (Theorem~\ref{thm:stability}) and its Gaussian corollary explain the noise robustness; the information capacity theorem (Theorem~\ref{thm:capacity}) quantifies the encoding bottleneck at $\log_2(d!)$ bits; the polynomial noise amplification result (Proposition~\ref{prop:poly-noise}) explains the accuracy--robustness trade-off; and the accumulation consistency result (Proposition~\ref{prop:convergence}) guarantees that the learning rule converges to the optimal filter ordering.
+Beyond empirics, the theoretical analysis (Section~\ref{sec:theory}) provides formal grounding: the argsort stability theorem (Theorem~\ref{thm:stability}) and its Gaussian corollary explain the noise robustness; the information capacity theorem (Theorem~\ref{thm:capacity}) quantifies the encoding bottleneck at $\log_2(e!)$ bits for the $e$-dimensional projected code; the polynomial noise amplification result (Proposition~\ref{prop:poly-noise}) explains the accuracy--robustness trade-off; and the accumulation consistency result (Proposition~\ref{prop:convergence}) guarantees that the learning rule converges to the mean-position ranking (the Borda aggregate of accumulated evidence).

 The deeper contribution is conceptual: ArrowFlow shows that the violations of Arrow's social-choice axioms---context dependence, specialization, symmetry breaking---are not obstacles but \emph{mechanisms} for learning.
 Each ranking layer is a micro-democracy of filters whose deliberate ``unfairness'' creates nonlinearity, sparsity, and hierarchical composition.
 This reframes neural computation through the lens of combinatorics and voting theory, opening a new research direction at the intersection of social choice, rank-order coding, and representation learning.